Chorus/DynamicsDocs/docs/AdminSetup/GoalBankLibrary.md

 ## Assessment Report Templates

-Your organization can choose to provide report templates for initial and follow-up assessment reports.
+Your organization can choose to provide report templates for initial and follow-up assessment reports, as well graph exports.
 The template is a word document that is stored on the System Contact in Dynamics.

 To view your organization's templates, or upload new ones:

 1. Search "System" and open the contact with the name "System."
-2. On the timeline, there are two notes: "InitialAssessment-Report-Template" and "Reassessment-Report-Template". *Do not modify the titles of the notes*.
+2. On the timeline, there are three notes: "InitialAssessment-Report-Template", "Reassessment-Report-Template", and "Graphs-Template". *Do not modify the titles of the notes*.
     - The inital assessment report template will be available from sessions in Note that are created for [healthcare services](../AdminSetup/HealthcareService.md) with service type "initial assessment".
     - The reassessment report template will be available from sessions in Note that are created for healthcare services with service type "follow-up assessment".
+    - The graphs template will be the template onto which graphs are exported when the practitioner exports graphs from a learner in Note.

 <img src ="/img/assessmentreport.png" width="900"/>